What makes teeth turn yellow?

 What options do I have if bleaching doesn't work?

 If your teeth don't respond well to bleach or if your enamel is seriously damaged, you can try bonding.
 The dentist coats each tooth with a thin layer of resin that gets its natural-looking brightness from finely ground quartz.
 Sometimes the resin is removed, baked, and cemented back onto the tooth.
 Bonding can last eight years, but resin is prone to chipping and will stain just as normal teeth do.
-The procedure usually calls for only one office visit; the cost is $250 to $500 per tooth.
+The procedure usually calls for only one office visit.

 American Dental Association.
 Tooth Whitening Treatments.